dcgarrett/dielectric_estimation_ml/documentation/background.rst

    :scale: 50

 We can now explore how the reflected and transmitted signals are affected by the tissue properties.
-By neglecting complex phenomena in the antenna such as radial spreading and near-field interaction, the wave propagation can be represented as a uniform plane wave.
+By first neglecting complex phenomena in the antenna such as radial spreading and near-field interaction, the wave propagation can be represented as a uniform plane wave.
 The magnitude of the transmitted signal is influenced by the attenuation coefficient :math:`\alpha`, and the phase of the transmitted signal is influenced by the phase coefficient :math:`\beta`.
 These are found from the dielectric properties as: